ckang2023/data_science_project/README.md

 Essential components of the project are:
 <br>

-1. A long form report (R Markdown file with knitted HTML file) that includes:
+1. A long form report (R Markdown file with knitted HTML file) that includes: <br>
-  a.  an introduction of the data and research question.
+  a.  an introduction of the data and research question.<br>
-  b.  an exploratory data analysis that is either motivated by the research question.
+  b.  an exploratory data analysis that is either motivated by the research question.<br>
-  c.  attempts to fit a couple different models and evaluate each model's performance using cross-validation.
+  c.  attempts to fit a couple different models and evaluate each model's performance using cross-validation.<br>
-  d.  debrief on the predictive modeling results and discussion on the future steps.
+  d.  debrief on the predictive modeling results and discussion on the future steps.<br>
 2. An executive summary (R Markdown file with knitted HTML file) detailing the highlights of the data analysis and statistical learning process.
 3. Several R-script files for running the codes for tuning the parameters of competing models.
 4. A data subdirectory for the datasets used, which is divided into processed and unprocessed folders.
 The processed folder contains a codebook for the modified dataset.